 The Palihouse Santa Barbara is a lovely hotel with spacious guest rooms and an abundance of luxurious amenities.
 In every room, a Bluetooth speaker, coffee maker, fireplace, and private outdoor area elevate your stay.
 For guests who need some extra space, the hotel also has studio suites that can sleep up to five.

 When hunger strikes, there’s an onsite bar and restaurant ready to serve you.
-The property is within walking distance to the Santa Barbara Museum of Art and is a short drive from Leadbetter Beach.
+The property is within walking distance of the Santa Barbara Museum of Art and is a short drive from Leadbetter Beach.

 Cold Spring Trail is a great hike in Santa Barbara that offers stunning ocean views and beautiful scenery.
 If you’re looking for more things to do in the area, check out these posts next:

 - 9 Best Breweries In Santa Barbara

 - 15 Best Santa Barbara Wine Tasting Tours

 - Hiking Toro Canyon Park In Santa Barbara